-Menopause is when you stop having periods.
+The menopause happens when your ovaries stop producing eggs and is said to have occurred if you have not had a period for 12 months.
 It can vary in how it occurs with some people experiencing gradually changing periods, or missed periods, and others finding a sudden end to their periods.
 Once you have had one year without a period it can be confirmed that you have gone through the menopause.
 Natural menopause is due to increasing age, where over time your ovaries producing less of the hormone oestrogen which in turn means your ovaries don’t release an egg (so you can no longer conceive naturally) and your periods subsequently stop.
 It happens to all women, however, when exactly menopause occurs, and the symptoms people experience during this time vastly differ.

-For most women menopause occurs between the ages of 45 and 55, however, it can regularly occur earlier or later than this.
-1% of women will go through early menopause which is before they are 40.
+In the UK, the average age of menopause is 51 and is said to be early if it occurs before the age of 45.
+Around 1% of will go through premature ovarian insufficiency, which is defined as the menopause occurring before the age of 40.
 You may also experience menopause due to having had surgery to remove your ovaries, having radiotherapy around the area of your ovaries, some chemotherapy treatment, or certain medical conditions.

-The symptoms of menopause can occur months or years prior to your last period and can last up to similar amounts of time after.
-The main symptoms of menopause include hot flushes, changes in your mood or irritability levels, a reduced sex drive, vaginal dryness and difficulty sleeping or increased tiredness.
+About 80% of women experience symptoms of the menopause, and up to a quarter have severe symptoms.
+They can occur months or years prior to your last period and can last a similar amount of time afterwards.
+The main symptoms of menopause include hot flushes (in about 75% of women), changes in your mood or irritability levels, a reduced sex drive, vaginal dryness and difficulty sleeping or increased tiredness.
 One or a combination of the symptoms may be experienced and there can be a huge range of severity.

 If you are experiencing severe symptoms there are various treatment options to help with these.
 The treatments may focus on one particularly bothersome symptom or a variety of symptoms.
 They can include medications, talking therapy, lifestyle focussed changes, or a general hormonal treatment.
 Hot flushes, mood disturbance, and vaginal dryness are examples of some of the specific symptoms that can be addressed.